 Characters like Radiator Dog, Battery Bob, Pedal Bin Laden and Simmbad made me laugh out loud.
 That pleased him very much and we'd go through his sketchbook over and over so we could laugh together without the need for talking.

 You can read more about my father's last sketchbook 'The Adventures of Radiator Dog & Friends' on my blog post ...

 As my father's illness worsened and he had to give up on his architectural career, he still managed to focus his efforts into achieving his lifelong dream.
 Ever since he decided upon becoming an architect, he hoped that one day he would design his own house.
 'Hakey Bay' is a beautiful property overlooking St. Ives Bay, and I'm so pleased that he was able to see it completed.

 In contrast to all the restoration work he completed, the last property he designed was a modern, open plan house in Sennen called the 'Sharks Fin'.
-The design of the building makes best of the spectacular views to from Sennen Beach to Cape Cornwall.
+The design of the building makes the best of the spectacular views from Sennen Beach to Cape Cornwall.

 I'm incredibly proud of my father and I always will be.
 Not just because of his achievements, but simply for being the kind, gentle, patient person that he was.
 If you can achieve that in life, you're on the right track.